 - freshly ground black pepper

-- a small handful fresh coriander leaves (cilantro), chopped (optional)
+- a small handful fresh coriander leaves (cilantro) chopped

 - Sauté the onions and the sugar in the oil over medium heat for 3 minutes, until soft.

-- Add the garlic, ginger, chillies, turmeric, coriander, cumin, chilli flakes and cardamom and cook for 30 seconds.
+- Add the garlic, ginger, chillies, turmeric, coriander, cumin, chilli flakes, salt and cardamom and cook for 30 seconds.

 - Add the chicken pieces in and coat well with the onion and spice mix.
 Cook for 2 minutes to let the chicken take on a little flavour.

-- Turn the heat off and add the rest of the lemon juice in and stir to mix.
+- Turn the heat off and add the rest of the vinegar and lemon juice in, and stir to mix.